Solowise130/alx-higher_level_programming/0x0B-python-input_output/README.md

-Python - Input/Output
+Python - Input/Output.
 This project emphasizes on file Reading/Writing, JSON, and data structures in Python.
-Below are the files used in this project and their expected outputs.
+Below are the files used and their expected outputs.

 0-read_file.py - Writes a function that reads a text file (UTF8) and prints it to stdout.
 Prototype: def read_file(filename=""):